KelvinCreighton/Gamma-Adjuster/README.md

 # Gamma-Adjuster

-This program adjusts the gamma level of the screen using keyboard inputs.
+This C# program adjusts the gamma level of the screen using keyboard inputs.

 ## Installation

-To install and run the GammaAdjuster Program, follow these steps:

 1. Clone the repository: `git clone https://github.com/KelvinCreighton/Gamma-Adjuster.git`
 2. Compile the program using the "compile.bat" (not required)